Immigration Department: History

 Prior to the 1950s, immigration to Hong Kong was not controlled by the government of Hong Kong and migrants freely entered Hong Kong.
 By the end of World War II, the influx of migrants from China to Hong Kong to flee Communist rule resulted in immigration control.

 From 1949 to 1961, registration of persons with identification was required under the Registration of Persons Ordinance 1949 and established a Commissioner of Registration.

 Until the establishment of Immigration Department on 4 August 1961, immigration control in Hong Kong was handled by the Hong Kong Police Force.
 The Immigration Service Ordinance 1961 created the new department in charge of immigration control.
 Later in 1977, the department enlarged its functions to cover registration of persons by amalgamating with the Registration of Persons Office and Director of Immigration also assumed as Commissioner of Registration.
 In 1979, the department took over from the Registrar General civil registration duties and the Director of Immigration was appointed as Registrar of Births and Deaths, and Registrar of Marriages.

-In 1975 - 1980s, Hong Kong government received up to 200,000 Vietnamese refugees with impacts on the economy, security, society, and searched for solutions.
+In the 1970s and 80s, Hong Kong received up to 200,000 Vietnamese refugees with impacts on the economy, security, society, and searched for solutions.
 In the early 1987, one of the accommodated refugee boats received the assistance of the Immigration Department to depart to continue sailing.
 It arrived in Kinmen to apply for the asylum, but was rejected by the ROC military, then was slaughtered on the Lieyu Island on 7 March.
 The boat was burnt with evidence destroyed, and the Hong Kong government-issued documents were hidden to cover up, later the ROC Ministry of National Defense repeatedly denied on the journalists' reportages and the parliament questioning, until being exposed by the publication of General Hau Pei-tsun's diary in 2000, known as the Lieyu Massacre.

-Prior to the handover of Hong Kong in 1997, the Immigration Department was responsible for processing BN(O) passport applications, which is now handled by the government of the United Kingdom.
+Prior to the handover of Hong Kong in 1997, the Immigration Department was responsible for processing BN(O) passport applications, which is now handled by the Government of the United Kingdom.
 In 2019, the department stopped allowing people to search birth or marital records without the consent of those being searched.

-The department is headquartered in the Immigration Tower in Wan Chai North.
+The department was headquartered in the Immigration Tower in Wan Chai North and was later moved to Tseung Kwan O.